MSIA/2020-msia423-ganguly-got/README.md

 ### To connect application to RDS database

- - Define the following environment variables
+ - Define the following environment variables a

 >  -	`export MYSQL_USER=<“master username” used to create the database server>`
 > 	- `export MYSQL_PASSWORD=<“master password” used to create the database server>`